 - 3 hours/week asynchronous work

-- 1 hour/week Zoom community of practice meeting
+- Two 1 hour community of practice meetings

 email [email protected] for more information